georust/rinex/rinex-cli/README.md

 ## Plotting

 Some analysis will generate PNG file(s) and Record analysis can be converted to graphical mode if desired, with `--plot`.
 PNG is the only supported format to this day.
 This tool is not a GUI, we can only export static images too.

-Most analysis are performed against Time (x = time axis), for simplicity we use Modified Julian Days to represent epochs in this case.
+Most analysis are performed against Time (x = time axis).